ISSS Link (e-forms)

 1. Obtain an on-campus position (includes teaching or research assistantships as part of a student's graduate program).

-2. Log into ISSS Link and complete the On-Campus Employment Authorization e-form.
+2. Log into ISSS Link and complete the On-Campus Employment Authorization form found under the J-1 Student Services tab.

 • In the e-form, the student will be asked to provide the name and e-mail of the on-campus hiring manager.

-3. Upon submission of the e-form, the student's hiring manager will receive an e-mail requesting that they log into ISSS Link and provide the employment details (i.e. position, address, dates, hours per week, supervisor name, etc.).
+3. Upon submission of the e-form, the student's hiring manager will receive an e-mail requesting that they log into ISSS Link and provide the employment details (e.g. position, address, dates, hours per week, supervisor name etc.).

 • J-1 students should let their hiring manager know to expect an e-mail from ISSS.